JonasPrimbs/draft-ietf-mla-oidc/docs/draft.md

 ## 1. Introduction

 Suppose, Alice and Bob want to exchange messages via any Message eXchange Service (MXS), e.g., an instant messenger.
-Alice and Bob don't know each other yet and have never exchanged any information.
+Alice and Bob don't know each other yet and have never exchanged any information before.
 They also do not trust the MXS which could manipulate or introspect exchanged messages.
-But they trust each others OpenID Provider (OP) to validate authentication of their user accounts correctly.
+But they trust each others OpenID Provider (OP) to validate the identity of their user accounts correctly.

 With the technique proposed in this document, Alice can send an authenticated message to Bob.
 If Bob trusts Alice's OP, he can verify that the message was sent by Alice's Client.